-This 3-ingredient vegan strawberry pineapple smoothie is light, refreshing, and ready to drink in just 5 minutes!
+This 3-ingredient vegan strawberry pineapple smoothie is light, refreshing, and ready to drink in 5 minutes!
+I give this smoothie a creamy piña colada spin by using coconut milk.
+It’s the perfect summer breakfast and easy to customise with your favourite protein, veggies, and more.

-Strawberry pineapple smoothie in glass on two stacked coasters
+Strawberry pineapple smoothie in a glass on two stacked coasters.

 Although smoothies are definitely something you can enjoy year-round, summer is my favourite time of year for a sippable breakfast.
-And friends, this strawberry pineapple smoothie was made for hot summer days!
+Smooth, creamy, refreshing… It’s like enjoying strawberry ice cream first thing in the morning!
+And friends, this pineapple and strawberry smoothie was made for hot summer days.

-• Easy.
-With just three ingredients, there’s hardly any prep needed to make it!
-(Let’s face it, no one wants to spend 20 minutes cutting and washing fruit first thing in the morning.)
+• Fresh or frozen.
+Make this smoothie with fresh fruit, or, for a shortcut, use pre-cut frozen pineapple and berries.
+(Let’s face it, no one wants to spend 20 minutes cutting and washing fruit first thing in the morning!)

-Overhead view of ingredients for strawberry pineapple smoothie
+Overhead view of ingredients for a strawberry pineapple smoothie recipe.

 Notes on Ingredients